D-Savel/express-prisma-auth/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-## Express CRUD & Auth TypeScript Template
+## Express CRUD & Auth TypeScript Template.

-This is an express TypeScript Template :
+This is an express TypeScript Template to manage register and login operation with securised access to API (auth using jwt with access and refresh tokens).
+API model is defined with prisma ORM model file (~/prisma/schema.prisma).
+CRUD operations are configured from model to implement on routes directory.

-+ Copy the boilerplate template, run docker postgres container and run an express server in few seconds to manage register/login for user (JWT with refreshtoken)
++ Clone the repo, run docker postgres container for fast db deployment and run an express server in few seconds to manage register/login for user (JWT with refreshtoken).
+After successful login, access token is provided in a cookie for few minutes duration, to continue to be connected :
+  - You must use refresh token route on backend(http/localhost/api/v1/auth/local/refreshToken) before access token has expired in browser.
+Access token and refresh token are then updated.
+  - Or use refresh token route on backend(http/localhost/api/v1/auth/local/refreshToken) after received a 401 status error on client to update access token and refresh token.
+And retry request from client to backend server.
 + After installation navigate through the API doc:
   - localhost:PORT/docs => doc for API usage